Contract HTTP

 Description guidelines

-Case descriptions should use business language:
+Case descriptions should use business language, not HTTP terminology:

 | Bad | Good |